-Is there a reason or is this increase in popularity just a random, unexplainable occurrence?
-Why have we just decided to love Doodles all of the sudden?
+Is there a reason, or is this increase in popularity just a random, unexplainable occurrence?
+Why have we just decided to love Doodles all of a sudden?

 Table of Contents